wowczarek/pbnet/README.md

 - **PBNET requires DL-Pascal**.
 I admit that this severely limits the reach of this project.
 DL-Pascal however is the only environment available for the PB-2000 that allows building libraries and linking with them.
 Significant parts of PBNET are either already written in assembly or will be rewritten into assembly, but the interface is still via Pascal functions.
 Yes, I could write an all-assembly blob that someone could use to write applications for other ROMs than DL-Pascal, but this means mostly single-use applications.
 The goal is to provide a network API, not one application, but I may review this in the future since the majority of PB-2000C/AI-1000 owners only have the plain C/LISP ROM or BASIC.
 Even if you need to bundle a ton of machine code with your project, I suppose that is still an API - but what's the use if you have to write it all in assembly...

 - **PBNET is a clean slate project**.
 It is nothing more than one guy's attempt to see what he can remember and put together from a set of classic RFCs.
-PBNET is not based on, nor is it influenced by, any existing minimal IP stack such as uIP/LwIP, etc. I intentionaly restrained myself from looking at those, but I have worked with the BSD sockets API extensively in the past, so some references are inevitable.
+PBNET is not based on, nor is it influenced by, any existing minimal IP stack such as uIP/LwIP, etc. I intentionally restrained myself from looking at those, but I have worked with the BSD sockets API extensively in the past, so some references are inevitable.

 - **PBNET will only support the absolute working minimum.** It does not aim for RFC compliance and working with every guideline that an IP stack should conform to.
 While I would be glad to implement all this, storage is limited and I have to cheat.
 On the PB-2000, PBNET will mostly silently drop packets when they are too big, fragmented, or otherwise not expected.
 This is actually not unusual today with firewalls everywhere, still it could be better.